-Insurance company leaders, like those at most organizations, are grappling with unprecedented challenges brought on by the COVID-19 outbreak—taking care of clients, employees, and distributors while maintaining business continuity.
+Insurance company leaders, like those at most organisations, are grappling with unprecedented challenges brought on by the COVID-19 outbreak - taking care of clients, employees and distributors while maintaining business continuity.
 At the same time, many will still likely have to deal with a number of market challenges that arose well before the outbreak.
-One such issue was how insurers might bolster sales of stand-alone cyber insurance policies, which have been well below the industry’s initial expectations despite the rise in cyber-related events.
+One such issue was how insurers might bolster sales of stand-alone cyber insurance policies, which have been well below the industry's initial expectations despite the rise in cyber-related events.
 We surveyed cyber insurance buyers and brokers in the summer of 2019 to learn more.
 Among our main findings:

-Not too long ago, some in the industry, such as Allianz, predicted that cyber premiums could reach US$20 billion or more by 2025.4 In fact, net written premiums in the United States totaled only US$1.94 billion in 2018—with 58 percent (US$1.12 billion) generated by stand-alone policies and the remaining 42 percent by cyber coverage included in standard commercial policies (figure 1).5 While cyber premiums from standard policies jumped dramatically between 2016 and 2017 (figure 2), that could partly be due to adjustments in reporting after US insurance regulators began requiring insurers to approximate what they collected or allocated specifically for cyber risks.6
+Not too long ago, some in the industry, such as Allianz, predicted that cyber premiums could reach US$20 billion or more by 2025.4 In fact, net written premiums in the United States totalled only US$1.94 billion in 2018—with 58 per cent (US$1.12 billion) generated by stand-alone policies and the remaining 42 per cent by cyber coverage included in standard commercial policies (figure 1).5 While cyber premiums from standard policies jumped dramatically between 2016 and 2017 (figure 2), that could partly be due to adjustments in reporting after US insurance regulators began requiring insurers to approximate what they collected or allocated specifically for cyber risks.6

 Given these lower-than-expected results, some market leaders seem less optimistic about the future of cyber insurance.
 Aon noted that “markedly reduced growth in 2018 gives pause and causes us to question whether the cyber insurance industry can live up to the aggressive growth projections that have been made.”7

-Yet, despite the apparent logic of buying stand-alone cyber coverage, there is some cause for concern about the line’s future growth prospects.
+Yet, despite the apparent logic of buying stand-alone cyber coverage, there is some cause for concern about the queue’s future growth prospects.
 Market penetration remains relatively low, especially for such a high-profile exposure.
-Fifty-nine percent of companies surveyed by Hiscox do not have any cyber insurance.
-While 30 percent said they plan to purchase coverage in the next year, nearly as many (26 percent) say they have no such intention.8 A survey by Marsh found that 43 percent of companies with more than US$1 billion in revenue did not have a stand-alone cyber insurance policy, with the uninsured total soaring to 64 percent for midsized and smaller firms.9
+Fifty-nine per cent of companies surveyed by Hiscox do not have any cyber insurance.
+While 30 per cent said they plan to purchase coverage in the next year, nearly as many (26 per cent) say they have no such intention.8 A survey by Marsh found that 43 per cent of companies with more than US$1 billion in income did not have a stand-alone cyber insurance policy, with the uninsured total soaring to 64 per cent for midsized and smaller firms.9

-Why does there seem to be such widespread reluctance to buy cyber insurance in general, and stand-alone coverage in particular among middle market companies (defined for this report as those with US$250 million to US$1 billion in annual revenue)?
+Why does there seem to be such widespread reluctance to buy cyber insurance in general and stand-alone coverage in particular among middle market companies (defined for this report as those with US$250 million to US$1 billion in annual income)?
 Given the amount of press coverage cyberattacks have received, awareness of the exposure should not be lacking.
-Hiscox found that only 3 percent of buyers surveyed were “unsure what cyber insurance is.”10 Cyber risk is also front and center as a key exposure for management and boards to address, given all the new cybersecurity, privacy, and data use regulations put in place.
+Hiscox found that only 3 per cent of buyers surveyed were “unsure what cyber insurance is.”10 Cyber risk is also front and centre as a key exposure for management and boards to address, given all the new cybersecurity, privacy and data use regulations put in place.

 To help resolve this conundrum, the Deloitte Center for Financial Services surveyed 504 middle market commercial insurance buyers from five industries (see sidebar, “Methodology”).
 We also surveyed 103 agents and brokers to gain the seller’s point of view.